The story of Joseph is recorded in Genesis chapters 37—50 and is summarized below:

 While Ruben was away, Judah suggested that they sell Joseph into slavery to Ishmaelite merchants.
 So, the brothers agreed and sold him into slavery for twenty shekels of silver (Genesis 37:28).
 The selling of the young man was a violation of the principle that no man has the right to subject another to involuntary servitude (Leviticus 25:39–43).

 The merchants took the young man to the land of Egypt.
 Then, the brothers took Joseph’s colorful coat and smeared it with a goat’s blood and gave it to Jacob their father.
-They claimed that a wild beast devoured him.
-Thus, the father believed that Joseph was killed and mourned over his loss greatly (Genesis 37:18–35).
+And they claimed that a wild beast devoured him.
+Thus, the father believed that Joseph was killed and greatly mourned over his loss (Genesis 37:18–35).

 The Story of Joseph in Potiphar’s House